just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/mainnet-contributor-proposal-guide.md

 ---
 layout: default
-title: Mainnet Worker Proposal Guide
+title: Mainnet Contributor Proposal Guide
-parent: Worker Proposals
+parent: Contributor Proposals
 grand_parent: Contributor Hub
 nav_order: 2
 ---

-# Mainnet Worker Proposal Guide
+# Mainnet Contributor Proposal Guide

 ___

 ## Intro:

--   Congratulations on getting the signal to submit a worker proposal to DXdao!
+-   Congratulations on getting the signal to submit a contributor proposal to DXdao!

--   At this point, you’ve started the onboarding process, posted a draft of your worker proposal on <a href="https://daotalk.org" target="_blank">Daotalk</a>, and the proposal was signalled for an on-chain DXdao vote.
+-   At this point, you’ve started the onboarding process, posted a draft of your contributor proposal on <a href="https://daotalk.org" target="_blank">Daotalk</a>, and the proposal was signalled for an on-chain DXdao vote.

--   For details on what should be in the worker proposal, go to DXdao’s Contributor Guidelines -- Worker Compensation section.
+-   For details on what should be in the contributor proposal, go to DXdao’s Contributor Guidelines -- Contributor Compensation section.

-## When to Submit Your Worker Proposal:
+## When to Submit Your Contributor Proposal:

--   A boosted worker proposal takes approximately **7 days** to pass.
+-   A boosted contributor proposal takes approximately **7 days** to pass.

 -   If a proposal is not boosted, the voting period will last **21 days**.